awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Troubleshooting connection authentication<a name="CHAP_Troubleshooting.Connecting.Authorization"></a>

-If you can connect to your DB instance but you get authentication errors, you might want to reset the master user password for the DB instance\.
+In some cases, you can connect to your DB instance but you get authentication errors\.
+In these cases, you might want to reset the master user password for the DB instance\.
 You can do this by modifying the RDS instance\.

 For more information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.